stephanieleroux/my-doc-online/source/build_documentation.md

 ---
 ## 3. Build your documentation  on-line with readthedocs

-Check on the readthedocs `build` page.
+To do so, check on the readthedocs `build` page.
 In our example: [https://readthedocs.org/projects/my-doc-online/builds/](https://readthedocs.org/projects/my-doc-online/builds/).
 If you had connected your github Project to your reathedocs account as explained in this tuto, a "webhook" was generated automatically so that any new `push` or 'pull request` on your github project will send a notification to your readthedocs account and will trigger a new build  of your documentation.
 If for some reason the webhook was not generated, you can set it up manually following these [instructions](https://docs.readthedocs.io/en/stable/connected-accounts.html).

 Your screen should look like this:

 ![screenshot](./img/screenshot-build-doc2)

-You can click on the latest build to see the details and try to debug if it failed.
+You can click on the latest build to see the details (and try to debug if it failed).
+If it was successful, congrats!
+You can now access your rendered documentation by clicking on the `view docs` button.